Northrop Open-Hole Test Fixture (NAI-1504C)

 Fig. 1: Assembled Northrop Open-Hole Compression Test Fixture with specimen installed.

 The Northrop Open-Hole Compression Test Fixture was developed by the Northrop Corporation.
 It is described in Northrop Specification NAI-1504C (see Reference 1).
-The untabbed specimen is 3" long, 1" wide, and of various thicknesses depending upon the material and layup being tested.
-The Northrop Specification recommends thicknesses ranging from 0.125" to 0.250" in various cases.
-The standard specimen contains a 0.25" diameter hole in its center, although the fixture has also been successfully used to compression test specimens without holes, if end crushing does not occur.
+The untabbed specimen is 3 in. long, 1 in. wide, and of various thicknesses depending upon the material and layup being tested.
+The Northrop Specification recommends thicknesses ranging from 0.125 in. to 0.250 in. in various cases.
+The standard specimen contains a 0.25 in. diameter hole in its center, although the fixture has also been successfully used to compression test specimens without holes, if end crushing does not occur.

 This fixture is a viable competitor to the better known Boeing Open-Hole Compression Test Fixture, Wyoming Test Fixtures, Inc. Model WTF-OH (see Section C-1), which is an ASTM standard (see Reference 2).
-The Northrop method uses a much smaller specimen, which conserves test material, the Boeing version using a specimen four times as long and fifty percent wider, viz., 12" long and 1.50" wide.
+The Northrop method uses a much smaller specimen, which conserves test material, the Boeing version using a specimen four times as long and fifty percent wider, viz., 12 in. long and 1.50 in. wide.

 The Northrop Open-Hole Compression test specimen is directly end-loaded in compression to failure in the fixture shown in Fig. 1, the specimen extending from one end of the fixture to the other and being flush with it.
 The fixture supports the test specimen essentially continuously along both faces, with cutouts being incorporated to accommodate strain gages and their lead wires (see Fig. 2 below of a partially assembled fixture).
 The specimen is constrained between the four main support blocks, which are bolted together in pairs, with a small (0.1") gap between the upper and lower pairs.
 This assembly is then lightly clamped between outer restraining plates held in place with wing nuts as shown, to maintain axial alignment of the assembly.
 The assembled fixture, with specimen installed, is placed between flat platens in a testing machine and compression loaded to failure.